IndusAryan/twitter-patches/README.md

 ---
 ### Info:
-These patches are for educational purpose and personal usages and are safe and don't tamper with any application functionality neither they are capable of it in any way.
+These patches are only for educational purpose and personal usages.
+They are safe and don't tamper with any application functionality in a negative way, neither they are capable of it.
 We are not affiliated with Revanced Project.
+Some patches and parts are taken from Crimera and TheRealSwak, So many thanks to them and do star their Repo.